tundelakins/alx-system_engineering-devops/0x00-shell_basics/README.md

-This Script changes directory to user' own directory
+This Script lists files in long format